digiaonline/image-manipulation-service/README.md

 ## Usage

 To upload a new image through the service, make a `POST` request to `/upload`.
-The request should the following:
+The request should look like the
+following:

 * A `path` field containing an optional path for the file (e.g. `articles/summer`)
 * An `image` file field containing the image to be uploaded